palmerlab/behaviour_box/documentation/source/index.rst

 The repository contains a set of files to implement a Go -- No-Go task using an Arduino and Python 2.7.

-This software is made up of two complimentary components.
+This software is made up of two complementary components.

 The two components to this implementation are the Arduino code, found in ``./behaviourbox/behaviourbox.ino`` and a Python wrapper for